josh-works/josh-works.github.io/_posts/2018-05-17-recommended_reading.md

 [Goodreads](https://www.goodreads.com/book/show/10266902-selfish-reasons-to-have-more-kids)

-This book gets the notable distinction of being why Kristi and I want to have kids in the near term.
+This book gets the notable distinction of being why my partner and I finally transitioned from not wanting to have kids, to wanting to have kids in the near term.
 It had a profound and measurable impact on our plans and thinking.
 Enough said.

 ### The Art of Roughhousing: Good Old-Fashioned Horseplay and Why Every Kid Needs It